Pool suction-drain injury

 Pool suction-drain injury, also known as suction entrapment, occurs when the drain of a wading pool, swimming pool, hot tub, or fountain sucks in a swimmer's jewelry, torso, limbs, hair or buttocks.
 In some cases of buttocks entrapment, victims are disemboweled.
 In the United States, 147 incidents were documented between 1985 and 2002 of which 36 were fatal.
 In 1982, the Consumer Product Safety Commission reported that five children were disemboweled by drains in wading pools and urged pools to install covers on drains.

 A standard 8 inch main drain can develop up to 350 lb of force, which could hold a person underwater in tight grip until the suction is released.
 This can drown the entrapped person, despite the rescue efforts of multiple adults.

-One way to make drains safer is to install shut-off valves and dome-shape drains that are less likely to create a suction effect with the human body, as required in the United States by the 2007 Virginia Graeme Baker Pool and Spa Safety Act.
-As a result of that law, cases nowadays are now extremely rare to nonexistent.
+One way to make drains safer is to install shut-off valves and dome-shaped drains that are less likely to create a suction effect with the human body, as required in the United States by the 2007 Virginia Graeme Baker Pool and Spa Safety Act.